 11 BEST ULUWATU BEACHES

-So without further ado, see below for The Ultimate Guide to the 11 Best Uluwatu Beaches that are not to be missed on your next visit to Bali!
+Without further ado, here is my Ultimate Guide to the 11 Best Beaches In Uluwatu that are not to be missed on your next visit to Bali.

 #1 SULUBAN BEACH ULUWATU

-Suluban Beach, also known as Blue Point Uluwatu and Pantai Suluban, is the most popular among all of the Uluwatu beaches that can be found in the Bukit Peninsula in South Bali!
-Suluban Beach is world-renowned for its left-hand point break that is very popular among surfers, but there are plenty more fantastic things to do at Pantai Suluban other than surfing!
+Suluban Beach (also known as Blue Point Uluwatu and Pantai Suluban) is the most popular among all of the other Uluwatu beaches.
+Suluban Beach is world-renowned for its left-hand point break, but there are plenty more fantastic things to do at Pantai Suluban other than surfing!

-There is a parking lot located at the top of Uluwatu Cliff and the fee for parking is 5,000 IDR for scooters and 15,000 IDR for a car.
+Upon arrival, you’ll see a large parking lot and the fee for parking is 5,000 IDR for scooters and 15,000 IDR for a car.

-From the parking lot, it is approximately a 10-minute walk down a set of concrete stairs that zigzag past dozens of clifftop bars, small cafes, souvenir stores and surfboard rental shops before you reach the Suluban Beach Cave.
+From the parking lot, it’s approximately a 10-minute walk down a set of concrete stairs that zigzag past dozens of clifftop bars, small cafes, souvenir stores, and surfboard rental shops before it eventually emerges on the shoreline.

-Single Fin Bar is best renowned for its famed ‘Sunday Sessions’ on the top of Uluwatu Cliff where resident and international DJs play hourly long live sets.
-It has people flocking to down Uluwatu Beach from all around the world just to experience a Sunday session at Single Fin.
+Single Fin Bar is best renowned for its famed ‘Sunday Sessions’ where resident and international DJs play hourly long live sets.
+It has people flocking here from all around the island just to experience a Sunday session at Single Fin.

-Single Fin Uluwatu is by far my favorite spot to watch the sunset on the Bukit Penisula Bali, though you have to get there early as it gets super crowded and it’s hard to find a seat.
+Single Fin Uluwatu is by far my favorite spot to watch the sunset on the Bukit Penisula, though you have to get there early as it gets super crowded and it’s hard to find a seat.

 #2 PADANG PADANG BEACH